MarcoHassan/AWS-server-/README.md

 sudo service mysqld start
 ```

-Finally we specified the user admistrator for the software
+Finally we specified the user administrator for the software.
+Of course you can change the user name and password.
 ```
 mysqladmin -u root password <enter your password>
 ```

-Given the successful general set up of the software we proceeded by creating a database of reference for our tweet dataset.
+Given the successful general set up of the software we proceeded by creating a database for our tweet dataset called tweetsDB.
 ```
 mysqladmin -u root -p create tweetsDB
 ```

-And finally we created a data table that would met the structure of our downloaded tweets
+And finally we created a data table that matches the structure of our downloaded tweets.
 ```
 CREATE TABLE tweets(

     user VARCHAR(60),

     date TIMESTAMP,

     text  VARCHAR(300),

     favorite_count INT,

     INDEX user (user),

     INDEX date (date),

     INDEX favorite_count (favorite_count)

 );
 ```

-Notice the use of **INDEX** in setting up the table.
-This  will allow a faster query of the data without slowing down the software as the tweets dataset are **static** and imported tweets will not be dynamically adjusted in a second moment.
+Notice the use of **INDEX** in the setup of the table.
+This allows for a faster query of the data by creating an additional index file.

 ## 3. Twitter API Connection, Data Collection, and Database Update

-In this section we are going to explain the set up of a python scrript that automatically imports  all the tweets in a given lanaguage releting to a specific topic the user can choose when running the script.
+In this section we are going to explain the set up of a python script that automatically and in real time imports all tweets containing one or multiple user specified keywords.

-Before dwelling on the details notice that our code heavily relies on the twython package available on github and copied in the current repository.
+Before dwelling on the details notice that our code uses the Twython package available on github as a wrapper for the Twitter API.

 Moreover pieces of code are referenced from:
 _________________________________________________